 - Infrastructure: Industrial buildings, chimneys, abandoned machinery.

-- State of Disrepair: In ruins, but some structures are still standing.
+- State of disrepair: In ruins, but some structures are still standing.

 - Access: Free access to certain areas, caution required.